 By Amber Nolan

-The Board of County Commissioners plans to create a taxing district to raise $1.8 million annually to help Fishermen’s Hospital, in Marathon, defray the costs of indigent health care – but not everyone is entirely onboard with the idea.
+The Board of County Commissioners plans to create a taxing district to raise $1.8 million annually to help Fishermen’s Community Hospital, in Marathon, defray the costs of indigent health care – but not everyone is entirely onboard with the idea.

 Residents in the proposed taxing district – which would stretch from mile marker 40 to mile marker 65 – have raised concerns about a lack of transparency throughout the rapid approval process, as well as the lack of documentation demonstrating an actual need for the taxing district.

 But at the heart of the issue is frustration that an ordinance, designed to fund a single private company from the pockets of taxpayers, is being pushed through the government cogs without a voter referendum.

 “We just want to know where our money is going and we deserve a vote, instead they are shoving it through,” said Alice Anderson, a resident of Marathon.

 What Exactly is Being Proposed?